-Gardening lovers say that you can grate a bar of Irish Spring soap and sprinkle a barrier around your plants to put off animals like chipmunks and deer.
-Alternatively, you can cut the soap up, put it in a pouch and hang it on a stick.
+Avid gardeners say that you can grate a bar of Irish Spring soap that you can buy from Amazon and sprinkle a barrier around your plants to make bugs and small animals, like chipmunks and deer, rethink their choice about chomping on your plants.

-Leslie Vincent, a gardening expert from Atkins explains that animals find the smell of Irish Spring soap unpleasant, and will leave your crops alone.
-Leslie suggests you 'slice the bar up in ½ inch cubes and place 2 pieces into a drawstring pouch.
+Leslie Vincent, a gardening expert from Atkins, explains that animals find the smell of Irish Spring soap unpleasant, and will leave your edible plants alone. string pouch.

-'It can be easily made by mixing 1 spoon of fragrance-free liquid soap (dish or hand-soap is fine) with 5 spoons of vegetable oil with around 16 fluid ounces of warm water in a spray bottle,' Andrew says.
+"It can be easily made by mixing 1 spoonful of fragrance-free liquid soap (dish or hand-soap is fine) with 5 spoonfuls of vegetable oil with around 16 fluid ounces of warm water in a spray bottle," Andrew says.

-'Give the mixture a good shake and apply immediately and liberally on sweet peas and other growing matter in your garden,' he adds.
-This homemade soap is suitable for both garden plants and your best indoor plants.
+"Give the mixture a good shake and apply immediately and liberally on sweet peas and other growing matter in your garden," he adds.
+This homemade soap even works for your best indoor plants, too!

-While Irish Spring soap works well, it's by no means the only option.
-Jill Sandy, a gardener, and founder of home and gardening blog Constant Delights recommends using a soap that has eucalyptus oil, cinnamon, or mint in its ingredients.
+While Irish Spring soap is a handy hack, there are plenty of backup options.
+Jill Sandy, a gardener and founder of home and gardening blog Constant Delights recommends using a soap that has eucalyptus oil, cinnamon, or mint in its ingredients.

 "It is great to test which of the different soaps are effective in repelling the pests because they all have different formulas and ingredients," she says.